ncrmro/website/public/posts/travel/2022/07_16_new_orleans/post.md

 - Hookah Hayfa - Wanted to go to Kintered
 - Walk along the river
 - Bar / Talked with Chef guy

-After our lunch to Godivas, a stop in Lake Charles an uneventful rest of the drive we get to our AirBnB.
-Which was a bit far from the main parts we would like to have visited but we very afordable and had some super sweet dogs.

-After unloading and changing into nicer clothes we went to Carmon.
-We had a vegan flatbread sort of pizza, a cold gozpatcho, I had some pork on plantains.
-We had some cocktails.

-After the meal we ended up talking with the bartender (who I found very pretty) and two of the other waitress.
-The bartender had just moved from portland and one of the other waitress was from Turkey!

-I joked had the Porlaninan already made questionable deciosinos in Heras and the Turkesh lady laughed and told us how she was super up and then lost a ton of money.

-We enjoyed our jib on the way back to the car and did a bit of driving to get to the Always Lounge which we couldn't get into because we where missing one of our wallets.

-## Sunday

 initially we had plan to keep driving but quickly realized we had a ton of stuff left to see and booked another day